jackkoenig/How2Start_Chisel3/README.md

 - Multi-Instance with List

-Adder is instance class defining adder logic circuit, then we can define Num Adder like this;
+When an adder is instance class defining adder logic circuit, then we can define "Num" adders like this;
 ```
 val ADD = List.fill(Num)(Module(new Adder(Width)))
 ```